radiant-rstats/docker/install/rsm-msba-windows.md

 Optional: If you are interested, this linked video gives a brief intro to what Docker is: https://www.youtube.com/watch?v=YFl2mCHdv24

-**Step 4**: Open an Ubuntu terminal to complete RSM-JUPYTER-RS computing environment setup
+**Step 4**: Open an Ubuntu terminal to complete RSM-MSBA-INTEL computing environment setup

 If you are using Windows Terminal you can click on the down-caret at the top of the window to start an Ubuntu terminal as shown in the screenshot below.
 Alternatively, you can click on the Windows Start icon and type "ubuntu" to start an Ubuntu terminal.
 Copy-and-paste the code below into the Ubuntu terminal and provide your password when prompted.